 '\t', i['doc_count'])

-Other than order, the output is the same as that shown earlier.
-(Comparing the two on my first attempt demonstrated the need for the missing_bucket flag.)
+Other than order, the output is the same as that shown earlier (comparing the two on my first attempt demonstrated the need for the missing_bucket flag).

 Opening the result in Excel for the pivot table can be done just as before.